 Am I expected to pay for veterinary care for my foster pet?

 Nope.
 We cover veterinary expenses as long as you go through us for ALL veterinary issues.
 If you take your foster animal to a vet without our permission, it is your financial responsibility.
-If you have questions about symptoms you see, please email your foster contact, and we’ll let you know what to do and/or hook you up with vet care.
+If you have questions about symptoms like coughing or sneezing etc., please email your foster contact, and we’ll let you know what to do and/or hook you up with vet care.

 What do I do in the case of a veterinary emergency?

 Can I take my foster dog to the dog run?

 Nope.
-Sorry, for safety reasons none of our dogs are allowed in any dog run or off leash area.
+Sorry, for safety reasons none of our dogs are allowed in any dog run or other public off leash area.

 What are my responsibilities as a foster parent?

 You are expected to provide your foster pet with all of the loving care it needs, which includes (but is not limited to) food, water, shelter, exercise, and medication when required.
 You are expected to be available via phone call, text, and/or email so that we can check in when necessary and coordinate meet-and-greets with potential adopters.
 We ask that you bring your foster pet to adoption events if/when necessary.
-We’ll provide details via weekly check-in emails from our event coordinator.
+We’ll provide details via weekly check-in emails from our events coordinators.
 You must answer any questions we may have about your foster pet so that we can make sure it stays healthy and gets adopted to the best forever home possible.
 We also ask that you put potential adopters you meet in touch with us so that we can explain and begin the application process.

 How do potential adopters find out about my foster pet?

 All of our adoptable pets are listed on multiple pet search websites such as Petfinder.
-We regularly share updates on our animals in foster care via Facebook and Instagram, and we have adoption events you can attend with your foster dog every weekend.
+We regularly share updates on our animals in foster care via Facebook and Instagram, and we often have adoption events you can attend with your foster dog.